davidsugianto/dkatalis-infra-test/README.md

 cd resources/terraform/aws

 # 1a.
 Create the VPC
-make init  dir=main/ap-southeast-1/production/vpc/app
+cd main/ap-southeast-1/production/vpc/app
-make plan  dir=main/ap-southeast-1/production/vpc/app
+terragrunt plan
-make apply dir=main/ap-southeast-1/production/vpc/app
+terragrunt apply -auto-approve

 # 1b.
 Update the es-node stack inputs with the resulting vpc_id / subnet_id,
 #     your AMI, your key pair name, and the desired cluster size